-This gives a rough guide to the meaning of ‘disability’ in Northern Ireland discrimination law, mainly as regards stammering.
-A separate page deals with Northern Ireland more generally.
+This page gives a rough guide to the meaning of ‘disability’ in Northern Ireland discrimination law, mainly as regards stammering.
+Separate pages deal with Northern Ireland more generally.

 - The definition of ‘disability’ in Northern Ireland discrimination law is broadly the same as the rest of the UK.

-- The main difference is not in the legislation itself, but the fact that the 2011 statutory guidance for the rest of the UK (which at para D17 has a helpful example on avoidance strategies for stammering being being seen as a substantial effect) does not apply in Northern Ireland.
+- The main difference is not in the legislation itself, but the fact that the 2011 statutory guidance for the rest of the UK does not apply, including its helpful example at para D17 on avoidance strategies for stammering being being seen as a substantial effect.
 Northern Ireland has 2008 statutory guidance which may or may not still apply.

-- Even so there is a strong argument that hidden effects of stammering, eg avoiding words or difficult speaking situations, or speaking less, should be taken into account in deciding whether a stammer has a substantial adverse effect: below Hidden effects of stammering.
+- In any event there is a strong argument that hidden effects of stammering, eg avoiding words or difficult speaking situations, or speaking less, are relevant in deciding whether the stammer has a substantial adverse effect: below Hidden effects of stammering.

 The definition of disability in Northern Ireland discrimination law is in Part 1 and Schedule 1 of the Disability Discrimination Act 1995 (DDA).
 The definition is largely the same as in

 As in the Equality Act 2010, the basic DDA definition of disability is:

 … a person has a disability … if he has a physical or mental impairment which has a substantial and long-term adverse effect on his ability to carry out normal day-to-day activities.

 Section 1 DDA 1995